chribonn/bnkSEPA/documentation/Install.md

 ![Download Python from www.python.org](../images/InstallPython-001.PNG "Download Python").

-Go to the [Python Website](https://www.python.org) and from the Download tab select the latest version of Python for your platform.
+Go to the [Python Website](https://www.python.org) and from the Download tab Python for your platform.
+It has been verified to work with version 12.9.

 ![Install the Python installer](../images/InstallPython-002.PNG "Install Python").